KC0122/Cucumber-Java/README.txt

 (you might have to press enter once to execute all of the above commands)

 Now make sure you give below 2 commands
--git config --global user.email "sacakameel@yahoo.co.uk"
+-git config --global user.email "xxxxx@xxxxx.com"
--git config --global user.name "KC0122"
+-git config --global user.name "xxx22"

 Then go back to the repo again